-Your purchase of a physical appliance includes a license to use 128 nodes.
-This "base license" enables CC-SG functionality and includes licensing for up to 128 nodes.
-If you need more than 128 nodes, you will also purchase an Add-On license for additional nodes.
+Your purchase of a physical or virtual appliance includes a license to use a specific number of nodes.
+This "base license" enables CC-SG functionality and includes licensing for up to the set number of nodes.
+If you need more nodes, you will also purchase an Add-On license for additional nodes.
 If you want to use the WS-API feature, you must also purchase an Add-On license for WS-API access.

-License files are associated with a specific CC-SG unit's Host ID.
-This means that a license file issued for a specific CC-SG unit cannot be installed on a different CC-SG unit.
+License files for physical appliances are associated with a specific CC-SG unit's Host ID.